Symmetries of order four on K3 surfaces: only contains rational curves

 \section{$\Fix(\sigma^2)$ only contains rational curves}

 In this section we assume that the curves fixed by $\sigma^2$ are rational and that at least one of them is fixed by $\sigma$. \begin{theorem} Let $X$ be a K3 surface and $\sigma$ be a purely non-symplectic automorphism of order four on it.
-If $\Fix(\sigma)$ contains a smooth rational curve and all curves fixed by $\sigma^2$ are rational, then the invariants associated to $\sigma$ are as in Table \ref{g=0} (where $k+1$ is the number of curves in $\Fix(\sigma)$). \end{theorem}
+If $\Fix(\sigma)$ contains a smooth rational curve and all curves fixed by $\sigma^2$ are rational, then the invariants associated to $\sigma$ are as in Table \ref{g=0}.
+All cases in the table do exist, see Example \ref{ex0}.\end{theorem}